picimako/gherkin-overview/README.md

 Since v1.2.0, a context menu action is available on Tag nodes.
 It can delete all occurrences of the selected tag/meta from all affected files.

+NOTE: minor formatting adjustments might be necessary after using this action.

 ![delete_all_occurrences_context_action](assets/delete_all_occurrences_context_action.png)

 ## Settings